act65/masters-thesis/sprints/decompose-metric/independence.md

 - Can information content be calculated by the jacobian?
 - Clustering in an independent space, doesnt make sense?
 Should be uniformly distributed.
 No clusters!?
+- What if the system being modelled doesnt have independent factors of variation!? (does that even make sense?)